How to Perform a Self-Skin Check

 Evolving

 The evolution of a mole is the most important factor to consider when performing a self-skin check.
 This is why monthly checks are so important.
-If you know what is normal, you will easily be able to tell if it has grown, or evolved, overtime.
+If you know what is normal, you can easily tell if it has grown or evolved over time.

-Remember, early detection saves lives and a simple, yearly in-office skin screening with your local board-certified Forefront Dermatologist can truly mean the difference between life and death.
+Remember, early detection saves lives, and a simple, yearly in-office skin cancer screening with your local board-certified Forefront Dermatologist can truly mean the difference between life and death.
 Contact us today to schedule your annual skin screening.